 L. reuteri DSM 17938 was used in a vitro setting and not tested in humans with leaky gut.
-The conclusion of the study was that the probiotic strain was able to increase permeability and slow down damage to the intestinal barrier from the ETEC bacteria.
+The study concluded that the probiotic strain was able to decrease intestinal permeability and slow down damage to the intestinal barrier from the ETEC bacteria.

 L. Reuteri Side Effects

-There are no clinical human studies showing the long-term effects of supplementation of Lactobacillus Reuteri probiotic bacteria.
+No clinical human studies are showing the long-term effects of supplementation of Lactobacillus Reuteri probiotic bacteria.

-Some people may experience bloating, gas, diarrhea and other unpleasant digestive symptoms when taking probiotic supplements for the first time.
-Immuno comprimised people should never take probiotic supplements.
+Some people may experience bloating, gas, diarrhea, and other unpleasant digestive symptoms when taking probiotic supplements for the first time.
+Immuno compromised people should never take probiotic supplements.

 L. Reuteri Foods

 Lactobacillus bacteria can be found in a variety of fermented and dairy foods.
 Lactobacillus Reuteri may be found in the following foods but you cannot always guarantee the specific strains or CFU count.

 If you want to know the specific Colony Forming Units of Lactobacillus Reuteri and be sure that you 100% ingest the L. Reuteri strain then probiotic supplementation may be the best thing to do if you want the same strains that have already been tested in humans.

-Lactobacillus Reuteri has to be one the most studied probiotic strains out there 2022.
-It's quite rare to even though the origin's of who discovered a bacteria strain.
+Lactobacillus Reuteri has to be one of the most studied probiotic strains out there in 2022.
+It's quite rare to even though the origins of who discovered a bacteria strain.

-L. Reuteri should never be used as a replacement to any prescribed medication.
-Many studies used the strain along side other medications and the human participants were always monitored by Doctors.
+L. Reuteri should never be used as a replacement for any prescribed medication.
+Many studies used the strain alongside other medications and the human participants were always monitored by Doctors.